 Open plan living isn’t for everyone.

-Just because you love the idea of having an airy open plan home doesn’t mean everyone else does.
 That wall you just knocked down to convert your bedroom into a bigger space may just have knocked £££’s off your property value.
 The number of bedrooms that your house has can have a big impact on the selling price.
 A three bedroom semi-detached is going to sell for more than a two bedroom.

 Make sure you have your business head on.

 Before making any big renovation decisions, it’s worth doing your homework and investigating what demographic your neighbourhood attracts.
 Try asking yourself some key questions such as ‘Are there a lot of families here or are they working professionals?’
-This will help you know who your target market is when it comes to selling and what they are looking for in a property.
+This will help you understand who your target market is when it comes to selling and what they are looking for in a property.
 Most home buyers who are looking to move into a £400,000 house won’t want to live on a street where all the other properties have a value of £200,000 regardless of how well you think you may have renovated it.
 Be smart!

 Aly Johnson, Blogger and House Sale Enthusiast at Property Solvers found out the hard way: "My Husband and I had our small house in West Hempstead valued last summer and proceeded to work with an interior designer to modernise it.
 After spending £30,000 renovating our home, we got it revalued in January of this year only to discover it's now £30,000 less than the original valuation!
 The property was put on the market and received offers for £50,000 less than our asking price.
 We still haven't sold it, so decided to rent it out for the time being.
 Even though we never had that money to begin with, I still feel absolutely robbed!"